vikyol/articles/aws-kms-governance.md

 ## AWS KMS Governance

 The goal of KMS key governance is to ensure that KMS keys are used appropriately and securely to protect sensitive data.
-KMS key governance includes several key components, such as:
+KMS key governance includes several essential components, such as:

-1. Key creation and rotation policies: Establishing policies for creating and rotating KMS keys, such as requirements for key strength and frequency of rotation.
+1. Key creation and rotation policies: Establish policies for creating and rotating KMS keys, such as requirements for key strength and frequency of rotation.
 2. Key usage policies: Defining policies for how KMS keys should be used, such as which AWS services are allowed to access the keys, which IAM roles or users can use the keys, and under what circumstances keys should be used.
 3. Key retention and deletion policies: Defining policies for how long KMS keys should be retained, how they should be securely destroyed at the end of their lifecycle, and how to handle any key material backups.
 4. Key management and monitoring: Establishing processes for managing and monitoring KMS keys, such as logging all key usage, conducting periodic audits of key usage, and enforcing key access controls.